Turn Hours Into Minutes

 Scanned equals written.
 Every run.
 Inserted, malformed, dropped, and skipped are distinct output categories — not collapsed into a single "success" flag.
 3,032,564,040 rows ingested in a single 40-worker run on one machine.
 Zero failures.
 Zero net delta.

-SQL Server → PostgreSQL and back.
-75.8M rows.
-Lossless both directions.
+SQL Server → PostgreSQL and back — 75.8M rows in 3 minutes 3 seconds of Data Movement Time, 413,325 rows/sec, lossless both directions.
 No intermediate file, no staging table, no orchestration layer — source cursor to destination write, one pipeline, one pass.

 Five modules.
 One pipeline.

-Named for the blacksmithing process that transforms raw ore into precision steel — each module handles a discrete phase of execution.
+Named for the blacksmithing process that forges raw ore into precision steel — each module handles a discrete phase of execution.
+The architecture is designed to span every major data form: structured today, with semi-structured, unstructured objects, and streaming reached through Crucible — its Universal Intake module, currently in alpha.

 Built by someone who has lived